GuyBalmas/tanzu-java-app/catalog/docs/index.md

-# Hello World from Tanzu Java Web App!
+# Hello World from My Tanzu Java Web App!

 This is a `Java` `Spring-Boot` web app built by `Tanzu Application Platform`.